GetDKAN/dkan/docs/components/workflow.rst

 .. figure:: ../images/workflow/dkan_workflow_screenshot.png

-The above image displays you see on My Workbench after login.
+The above image displays what you see on My Workbench after login.
 The Workbench navigation bar contains your content, drafts, and more.
 The "Create Content" menu features a list of content types you can create.

 Installation
 ------------

-DKAN workflow is included on all out-of-the-box DKAN sites; however, it is not enabled by default.
+DKAN Workflow is included on all out-of-the-box DKAN sites; however, it is not enabled by default.
 It can be enabled either from the Modules management page or by using drush.

 .. code-block:: bash

    drush en dkan_workflow -y

-Enabling DKAN workflow will enable all of the necessary dependencies modules and update site user roles (more information available in the `Workflow Roles`_ section).
+Enabling DKAN workflow will automatically enable all other required modules and add the Workflow Supervisor role to all users already assigned the site manager role.
+(More information available in the `Workflow Roles`_ section).

 You may also see a message instructing you to rebuild permissions.
 If so, click the "Rebuild permissions" link to update the node access settings.